VampireAotD/anilibrary/README.md

 3. **Application:**

-   Anilibrary is written using Laravel, which also relies on some required environment variables:
+   Anilibrary is written using Laravel, which also relies on some required environment variables which are located in **src/.env**:

     - `DB_HOST` - Hostname of MySQL, you can specify it in **docker-compose.yml** using **container_name** or **name of the service** which is **database**.